-Property Tax Calendar

-January 1 Taxes are levied and become an enforceable lien against properties.
+Property Tax Calendar January 1 Taxes are levied and become an enforceable lien against properties.
 February 14 Tax bills are mailed.
 April 30 First of two equal installment payments is due.
 May 31 Assessed value of property is established for next year's levy at 100% of market value.
 October 31 Second installment is due.

-Property taxes are recorded as receivable when levied, offset by deferred revenue.
+Property taxes are recorded as a receivable when levied, offset by deferred revenue.
 During the year, property tax revenues are recognized when collected.
 No allowance for uncollectible taxes is established because delinquent taxes are considered fully collectible.
+Prior year tax levies were recorded using the same principal, and delinquent taxes are evaluated annually.